Using Microsoft Teams with Sensitive Data

 For units utilizing Teams to collaborate with sensitive information, Owners, Members and any individual that needs to access sensitive information within the given Team must enable multi-factor authentication for all University services.

-Screen capture or recording of meetings, chats, or screen sharing within units utilizing Teams for collaboration with sensitive data is not recommended.
+Screen capture, recording, or automated transcription of meetings, chats, or screen sharing within units utilizing Teams for collaboration with sensitive data is not recommended.

 When considering recording meetings that discuss HIPAA, FERPA, ITAR or other regulated/sensitive data types it is recommended that the meeting owner consult with the Information Security Office to ensure appropriate data handling.